Koch's postulates: History

+Molecular Koch's postulates

 In 1988, microbiologist Stanley Falkow developed a set of three Molecular Koch's postulates for identifying the microbial genes encoding virulence factors.
 First, the phenotype of a disease symptom must be associated with a specific genotype only found in pathogenic strains.
 Second, that symptom should not be present when the associated gene is inactivated.
 Third, the symptom should return when the gene is reactivated.

 Modern DNA sequencing allows researchers to identify whether the genes of specific pathogens are only present in infected hosts, offering a modified approach for determining correlation between viruses and certain diseases.
 Since viruses cannot grow in axenic cultures, requiring a host cell to hijack for growth and replication, scientists are limited to analyzing which viral genes contribute to host diseases.
 Additionally, this method has supported correlations between prions (pathogenic misfolded proteins) and conditions like Creutzfeldt–Jakob disease because Koch's postulates are focused on foreign microorganisms, rather than the results of host mutations.